RahulMalhan/Crypto/README.md

 # Crypto
 This is a simple file encryption program which uses shift cipher to create a new encrypted file of your input file.

-The format of command line arguements is :
+The format of command line arguments is :

         "crypto -e file_name encryptedfile_name"